luckyshot/OpenSound/README.md

 Returns:
 - "status": "1"
-- "status": "0", "clientnotfound": "The client could not be found"
+- "status": "0", "error": "clientnotfound", "msg": "The client could not be found"
-- "status": "0", "volinvalid": "Invalid value for volume"
+- "status": "0", "error": "volinvalid", "msg": "Invalid value for volume"